You receive hundreds of pieces of information on digital politics.

 12.00 – 12.20 Global perspective: main digital policy developments

 12.20 – 12.40 Regional perspectives: round-up from GIP hubs worldwide

 12.40 – 13.00 Local developments: discussion at the local hubs on national and other local digital initiatives

 Join the monthly briefings online.
-Our next briefing will take place on Tuesday, 29th March; read more and register.
 You will receive the webinar link by e-mail.
 Scroll down for digests and recordings of previous briefings.

 You can follow the monthly briefings by joining one of the GIP hubs worldwide.
 If the closest hub is too far for you, we encourage you to establish a GIP hub in your local community to enable you to follow the global digital developments and to have sustainable discussions with others from your local community.
 The GIP can provide organisational and promotional support.
 If you are interested in establishing a local hub, please let us know.

 The monthly IG Barometer tracks specific IG issues in the public policy debate, and reveals focal trends by comparing the issues every month.
 The IG Barometer for a particular month is published right before each briefing.